Cushychicken/br-by-ex/README.md

 Examples include:

 * a basic out-of-tree project
-* a project with a custom driver added
+* how to customize the Linux kernel, and store customizations
-* a device tree customized to add support for an I2C sensor
+* how to customize the device tree
-* a project with a filesystem overlay
+* adding files to the rootfs using overlays
-* a project with a custom C application that's compiled and installed to target
+* compiling and installing a custom C application
-* a customized Linux kernel
+* installing a Python runtime to the target
-* adding extlinux.conf support, for booting from a kernel/DTB in the rootfs
+* adding extlinux.conf support, for booting a kernel/DTB in the rootfs
 * an impementation of `swupdate`, with A/B dual-copy software updates initated by a user
 * an impementation of `swupdate` with signed builds, with updates initiated by a user